evgeny-goldin/playbooks/Readme.md

 #### Docker

-A Dockerfile for creating an image by running an Ansible playbook may look like:
+A Dockerfile for creating an image by running an Ansible playbook may look like this:

     FROM evgenyg/ansible
     ADD  playbooks /playbooks
     RUN  ansible-playbook /playbooks/<box>-ubuntu.yml -c local
     ...

-See examples of [Ruby](https://github.com/evgeny-goldin/playbooks/blob/master/docker/ruby/Dockerfile) and [Jenkins](https://github.com/evgeny-goldin/playbooks/blob/master/docker/jenkins/Dockerfile) images.
+See examples of Dockerfiles for [Ruby](https://github.com/evgeny-goldin/playbooks/blob/master/docker/ruby/Dockerfile) and [Jenkins](https://github.com/evgeny-goldin/playbooks/blob/master/docker/jenkins/Dockerfile) images.

 #### Docker Images